16 Best Lens for Event Photography: (2023 Guide & Reviews)

 It also offers creative control, which may be necessary in wedding styles.

-With an all-new optical design and HD multi-coating, this 24-70mm F2.8 lens provides superb quality and sharpness from edge to edge.
+This 24-70mm F2.8 lens provides superb quality and sharpness from edge to edge, thanks to its all-new optical design and HD multi-coating.

 Even at the widest aperture setting of F2.8, that is necessary for outdoor shooting in dusty or adverse light conditions and indoors when ambient lighting is low.